jshakes/skimmer/readme.md

 ## About Skimmer

-A lightweight, client-side translation class for translating content on a web page.
+Skimmer is a lightweight, client-side translation class for translating content on a web page.

 Skimmer uses key:value pairs to translate content across any number of languages.
 Dictionaries can be loaded via JSON or JS object fixtures.